lucky-wolf/DW2-XL/README.md

   - There are a few endgame facilities that are still one-per-galaxy, but they're not going to stop you or the AI from being competitive when unable to obtain them yourself.

 ## Latest Changes

+### v1.11.7
+- Adjusted Snowball/Ice/Tundra to be a little more habitable
+- Gave Zenox a +10 basis for Tundra (was 0)
+- Disallowed Dhayut from diplomacy and trading facilities
+- Fixed Zenox tech costs
+- Fixed Human bulwark missile \[S\] stats (added a v3 tier)

 ### v1.11.6
 - Fixed city lights on planets